More devices, more connections, more user demands, more complexity

 The mobile, social web has grown to include millions of users, devices, and connections around the world.
 The Internet of Things (IoT) has added billions of devices and connections to the mix.
 Predictions for the number of connected IoT devices in 2020 range from 20 to upwards of 50 billion.

 Those devices range from sensors to smart speakers to break room coffee makers to warehouse security systems.
 And more are coming, to consumer, commercial, and industrial markets.
 Business advisors at Accenture have estimated the Industrial Internet of Things (IIoT) alone could add $14.2 trillion to the global economy by 2030.
-“Arguably the biggest driver of productivity and growth in the next decade, the Industrial Internet of Things will accelerate the reinvention of sectors that account for almost two-thirds of world output.”

 The growth of the IoT and IIoT are not only transforming activities and functions from agriculture to healthcare.
 The IoT and all of its variants present multiple opportunities and challenges to every IT decision maker at every business.